kangst3r/Edimension-Deadline-Bot/README.md

 ## Privacy

-Your eDimension iCal URL contains a personal authentication token.
-Keep your forked repo **private** so others can't access your calendar data.
+Your iCal URL is stored as a **GitHub Secret** and is never exposed in the repository.
+You can keep your fork private if you don't want your workflow run logs visible to others, but it is not a security requirement.

 ## Contributing